-When healthy cells surrounding the rectum or colon start to undergo changes and reach a stage where their growth into tumors becomes uncontrollable, a person has a higher risk of developing colorectal cancer.
-The tumor can be a benign, malignant, or non-cancerous.
-Malignant colorectal tumors can spread to other body parts, whereas benign colorectal tumors will keep growing, but they won’t spread.
+When healthy cells surrounding the rectum or colon start to undergo changes and reach a stage where their growth into tumors becomes uncontrollable, a person develops a higher risk of getting Colorectal Cancer.
+The tumor can be benign, malignant, or noncancerous.
+Malignant colorectal tumors can spread to other body parts, whereas benign colorectal tumors keep growing, but don't spread.

 Adenocarcinoma has two subtypes, diagnosed less commonly.

 Mucinous adenocarcinoma: Mucinous adenocarcinoma is composed of almost 60% mucus.
 The mucus may cause the cancer cells to spread on a wider scale at a faster rate, making mucinous adenocarcinoma more aggressive compared to typical adenocarcinomas.

 Signet ring cell adenocarcinoma: Signet ring cell adenocarcinoma got its name from its appearance as seen through a microscope.
 This subtype is considered to be typically aggressive and is the hardest kind of Colorectal Cancer to treat.

 Carcinoid tumors are a type of neuroendocrine tumors that form in neuroendocrine cells, the primary function of which is to aid the regulation of hormone production.
 These tumors have a slow growth rate and account for 1% of all types of Colorectal Cancer.
 Symptoms of gastrointestinal carcinoid tumors Pain in the abdomen Diarrhea Persisting nausea, vomiting, and bowel obstruction (the inability to pass waste or stool due to blockage in the intestines) Rectal Pain Rectal bleeding Flushed skin